 COVID-19 has had a huge effect on the daily routines of millions of educators and students across the world.
 The Microsoft Education team has remained committed to helping everyone stay connected and engaged through remote learning.
 And now, as countries begin to emerge from the crisis, Microsoft is helping schools shift to ‘blended learning’ – which combines both traditional and virtual classrooms – for more effective education in the future.

-For one thing, most schools are adopting a phased return to normality.
-In some countries, primary schools have re-opened while older pupils continue home schooling.
-And even once all institutions have re-opened, it’s clear that some students and teachers will still need to isolate if they or their loved-ones are vulnerable.
+For one thing, schools will adopt a phased return to normality.
+In some countries, primary schools are being re-opened while older pupils continue home schooling.
+And once all institutions have re-opened, some students and teachers will still need to isolate if they or their loved-ones are vulnerable.

-Most importantly however, the first few months of 2020 have highlighted some of the huge advantages that online learning can offer.
-The education sector is quickly realising that technology has the potential to enhance the whole learning experience through blended learning.
+Most importantly however, the first few months of 2020 have highlighted some of the huge advantages that remote learning can offer.
+And the education sector is quickly realising technology’s potential to enhance the entire learning experience.

 Teams allows teachers and students to maintain face-to-face connections with those who remain at home.
 It makes life easier for teachers, helping them distribute assignments and files and communicate with their pupils one-to-one.
 While it gives students a safe space to engage with each other and collaborate on projects.